QuantumLiquids/UltraDMRG/README.md

-# UltralDMRG: A Powerful 1D Tensor Network Library for Simulating Strongly Correlated Electron Systems
+# UltraDMRG: A Powerful 1D Tensor Network Library for Simulating Strongly Correlated Electron Systems

 QuantumLiquids/UltraDMRG is a powerful and efficient library for performing large-scale, high-performance calculations using one-dimensional tensor network algorithms.